lrene49/CloudFront-Lambda-ABTest/README.md

 Each version of the website is served by a separate URL(e.g. separate S3 bucket).
 They are configured as different Origins in the CloudFront.

 ## How it works
-We want to keep the served version stable with a cookie,  Origin Vaule = B. As content is served by S3 bucket the cookie can't be added by the server.
+We want to keep the served version stable with a cookie,  Origin `Vaule = B`.
+As content is served by S3 bucket the cookie can't be added by the server.
 So, on the first request by a new client, we randomly decide a version.

 Recap the scenario:
 1. Client access on the websit.
 The brower request is directed to the closest CloudFront Edge location.